fabric8-services/fabric8-streams/README.md

 docker login -u developer -p $(oc whoami -t) $(minishift openshift registry)
 ```

+## Build and deploy a producer written in Go

 Now, we create an image stream for our example go producer, build and then push the image to our OpenShift container registry.

 ```bash